League-University/FlexAgent-Connect/README.md

 # FlexAgent-Connect
-Browser Extension for Connection Webpage-based LLM to FlexAgent server
+Browser Extension for Connecting Webpage-based LLMs to FlexAgent server